-This current spell of hot weather has started to take its toll on our gardens, but you don’t need to water everything and most established plants will be perfectly ok.
+Watering the whole garden in a dry spell is not only a waste of water, but a very time consuming and often challenging thing to so.
+When a spell of hot weather has started to take its toll on our gardens, remember that you don’t need to water everything and most established plants will be perfectly ok.

 There are a few things you can do to focus your watering on the most important areas and plenty of tricks to make the most of every drop of water.